 • Santa Barbara de Samana bus terminal pick-up

 - Guest House

 Salary & Compensation

-Volunteers or Interns receive 6 free language lessons every week.
+Volunteers or Interns receive up to 6 free language lessons every week.
 Classes focus on developing communication skills so that students are able to put their knowledge to practical use as soon as they step outside the classroom.
 Our teaching method enables students to develop four basic skills: listening comprehension, speaking, reading and writing.

 Overall there are no previous experiences required to participate in the program.
 A typical Environmental Conservation & Restoration volunteer and intern should be interested in protecting the nature, biology, wildlife and sustainable tourism.
 He or she needs to be enthusiastic, proactive, willing to learn, ready for a challenge, and should not be scared of being in contact with dirt/mud and garbage.
 Friendliness, commitment and patience are among significant qualities.
 Basic conversational Spanish skills are required, and the more advanced your level of experience and Spanish language skills are, the more opportunities will be available to you.
-In order to enable deeper integration into the community, we provide six free Spanish classes on a weekly basis, full support, and 24/7 back up.
+In order to enable deeper integration into the community, we provide up to six free Spanish classes on a weekly basis, full support, and 24/7 backup.
 We ask you to bring your laptop with you as well as flexibility regarding your working environment (as it is necessary for example to stay overnight at beaches for the monitoring of sea turtles nests).

 To support the restoration of coral reefs you’ll need a diving license (Open Water Diver).
-If you don’t have the license yet, we can easily put you in contact with a diving center (where in some cases it may be possible offer you special conditions) and you can acquire the license during your stay.
+If you don’t have the license yet, we can easily put you in contact with a diving center (where in some cases it may be possible to offer you special conditions) and you can acquire the license during your stay.
 Please consider that you need four days to acquire the license.